 Most of the loans given by Storebrand are mortgages to retail customers.
-The mortgages are granted and administered by Storebrand Bank, but a share is transferred to Storebrand Livsforsikring on market terms and held as part of the investment portfolio.
+The mortgages are granted and administered by Storebrand Bank, but a significant share is transferred to Storebrand Livsforsikring on market terms and held as part of the investment portfolio.
 Storebrand Livsforsikring and SPP also holds loans to corporates as part of the investment portfolio.
 The corporate market segment in Storebrand Bank has been run down and will eventually be wound up.
 Loans has increased as proportion of investments for the live insurance companies because they contribute to reach the guaranteed return.

-At year end 2018, Storebrand had loans and mortgages to customers totalling NOK 59.4 billion (54 billions) net after provisions for losses of NOK 0.1 million.
-Of this, NOK 13 billion (NOK 12 billion) was to the corporate market and NOK 46.5 billion (NOK 42 billion) to the retail market.
+At yearend 2019, Storebrand had loans and mortgages to customers totalling NOK 60.7 billion (59.4 billions) net after provisions for losses of NOK 0.1 million.
+Of this, NOK 13.2 billion (NOK 12.8 billion) was to the corporate market and NOK 47.5 billion (NOK 46.7 billion) to the retail market.